freshfrogs/freshfrogs.github.io/wiki/index.md

     <img class="frogImg3" src="../the-pad/Frog/frog_gif.gif"/>
 </div>

-The Fresh Frogs NFT Collection consists of 4,040 Frogs that are each unique and randomly generated.
+All 4,040 Frogs are randomly generated and each unique!
 There are 30 different Frog Types, with 60 different traits!
 Resulting in 2.8 million possible combinations!

 - There are EIGHT **Base Frog Type** variantions within the collection.
 They are the most common!